lordonium/Labview-Acquisition-Software/README.md

 ## Acknowledgments

+* Arutyгnov Konstantin Yurievich (for an exciting opportunity to work on this amazing project)
 * Zavyalov Vitaly Vadimovich (inspiring ideas about DAQ and software in general)
 * Khaldeev Stanislav Igorevich (amazing tips about the code)